Thunder Road (roller coaster): Ride layout

 Thunder Road featured a doubled layout with twin trains that ran simultaneously, each on one of the two separate, mirrored tracks.
 As the trains left the station, they embarked on a gentle downward turn in opposite directions that went out under the brake run.
 Both tracks met back up to ascend the chain lift hill 93 ft.
 As the trains climbed side-by-side, riders passed five sequential signs posted between the two tracks that together read: "Grit your teeth / Bear the load / Enjoy your ride / On Thunder Road / Burma-Shave."
 The trains "raced" down the initial drop of 88 ft and over several medium-sized air-time hills before entering the turnaround section of the track farthest from the station.
 There the tracks diverged outward, and each train circled back independently toward the station, traveling across more small air-time hills and into the final tunnel-covered hill.
 Exiting the tunnel, the tracks converged again at last as they reached the final brake run back into the station.

 From 1996, on the 20th anniversary of the opening, until 2008, one of the tracks had the coaster cars facing backwards.

 Incidents

+On July 25, 1979, a malfunction brought a coaster train to a sudden halt when the wheels became slightly dislodged.
+The train stopped abruptly on the tracks approximately 12 ft above ground.
+A total of 27 passengers were lowered to the ground by a lift from the back of a truck.
+The coaster's track was damaged, but there were no injuries reported.
+A park spokesperson later referred to the incident as a "freak occurrence".

 On April 5, 1999, a train collided with another, leaving seven people injured.
 Sensors on the ride were then replaced, opening the ride again.